“I wish that every human life might be pure transparent freedom.”

 Ever since I was a little girl, I have been a passionated learner, observer and inquirer.
 I listened when books were read to me, when things were explained how they worked, I watched how people around me maneuvered through their everyday.
 I asked many questions, stubbornly tried techniques and methods on myself and on patient friends and family.

-A freedom seeker.
+I am a freedom seeker.
 In all that I do.
 In mind, body and spirit which is why I practice yoga and meditation.
 In my academics I focused on more human oriented sciences, arts and communications.
 In my artistic training in order to help me attain a voice of my own as well as trying to understand my inner being better.
 Thanks to my grand mothers I learned to dare to try things and thanks to some of my mentors in life, to always start with yourself.
 And ask questions to be pondered.
 In order to gain clarity, insight and direction.

 My life has taken many turns.
 Up and down, side to side, in and out.

 As a teenager I wasn’t too fond of the side of me being an inquirer and thinker but today I see that is has given me a richer life.
 Thanks too my creative and contemplative soul it has lead me to always move forward in life with the intention of “how can you express an opinion if you don’t try, dvelve into it or explore it” – in mind and spirit.
+As often as I have gotten a chance to, I have immersed myself in creative studies.
+Reading the classics, writing, watching movies, photography, poetry and creative writing.
+I am a slow creator I think.
+I need to contemplate my findings over time.
+Yet I am always inspired and have a notebook ready to scrape down ideas in.

 I think that if and when we take ourselves too seriously, life often gets messy since you then often become too rigid in practice, belief and approach towards others, yourself and life in general.
 Because we then don´t see the spaces in between.
 As humans, we are often too afraid to make mistakes, to not get gratification, to fail or loose face.
 It is like we strive for picture perfect in a world that spins faster and faster and the mental climate thickens here and there.
 Actually, we are beautiful and we just need to see that.
 To see ourselves, get in touch with our inner self.
 Then we can see others splendor as well.